 Fortunately, there are plenty of observation decks located throughout the city where visitors can enjoy breathtaking panoramas of Tokyo’s skyline.
 In this article, we’ll be taking a look at some of the best observation decks in Tokyo and what makes them so special.

-The Skytree Tower stands at 634 meters tall and offers a 360-degree panoramic view from its two observation decks – Tembo Deck and Tembo Galleria.
-Mori Tower boasts a height of 238 meters with four different observatories on its top floors offering breathtaking views over Tokyo Bay and Mount Fuji on clear days.
-Finally, the Tokyo Metropolitan Government Building has two free observatories located on the 45th floor which provide spectacular night views over Shinjuku district as well as day time views over Mt Fuji when visibility is good.
+The Tokyo Skytree Tower stands at 634 meters tall and offers a 360-degree panoramic view from its two observation decks – Tembo Deck and Tembo Galleria.
+Mori Tower’s Tokyo City View boasts a height of 238 meters with four different observatories on its top floors offering breathtaking views over Tokyo Bay and Mount Fuji on clear days.
+Or the Tokyo Metropolitan Government Building has two free observatories located on the 45th floor which provide spectacular night views over the Shinjuku district as well as daytime views over Mt Fuji when visibility is good.